Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like f1_get_drivers or other openf1 tools.
-Lacks context for when not to use it or prerequisites.
+No explicit guidance on when to use this tool versus alternatives like f1_get_drivers or other openf1 tools.
+The description lacks context for selecting this tool in a multi-tool environment.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.